Separable Expansions for Covariance Estimation: Introduction

-The separable component decomposition \eqref{eq:separable_decomposition_space_time} can give rise to a \emph{Principal Separable Component Analysis} (PSCA) of $c$, much in the same way the eigendecompostion gives rise to a \emph{Principal Component Analysis} (PCA) of $c$.
-The retention of a few leading components represents a parsimonious reduction generalizing separability, but affording similar advantages.
-In fact, the best separable approximation discussed in \cite{genton2007} is directly related to the leading term in \eqref{eq:separable_decomposition_space_time}.
-The subsequent components capture departures from separability, yet still in a separable manner.
-We define and study estimators of $c$ obtained by truncating its SCD, i.e. $\hat c$ of the form
+The separable expansion \eqref{eq:separable_decomposition_space_time} effectively analyzes $c$ into its principal \emph{separable components}, much in the same way its eigendecompostion analyzes $c$ into its \emph{principal components}.
+The retention of a few leading terms in \eqref{eq:separable_decomposition_space_time} represents a parsimonious reduction generalizing separability, and affording similar advantages.
+The \emph{nearest Kronecker product} \citep{vanloan1993}, or equivalently the \emph{best separable approximation} \citep{genton2007}, are directly related to the leading term in \eqref{eq:separable_decomposition_space_time}.
+The subsequent terms capture departures from separability, yet still in a~separable manner.
+We study estimators of $c$ obtained by truncating its separable expansion, i.e.~estimators of the form

 for an appropriate choice of the \emph{degree-of-separability} $R \in \N$.
-Just as PCA is not a model, PSCA should not be viewed as a model either: any covariance can be approximated in this way to arbitrary precision, when $R$ is chosen sufficiently large.
-On the other hand, as in PCA, the decomposition is most useful for a given covariance when $R$ can be chosen to be relatively low, and we explore the role of $R$ in estimation quality and computational tractability.
-Our asymptotic theory illustrates how the bias/variance of the resulting estimator is dictated by its degree of separability rather than its degree of smoothness, a notion of parsimony that appears to be more pertinent to the challenges of FDA for random surfaces.
+Our approach should not be viewed as a model: any covariance can be approximated in this way to arbitrary precision, when $R$ is chosen sufficiently large.
+On the other hand, {as in principal component analysis}, the expansion is most useful for a given covariance when $R$ can be chosen to be relatively low, and we explore the role of $R$ in estimation quality and computational tractability.
+Our asymptotic theory illustrates how the bias/variance of the resulting estimator is dictated by its degree-of-separability.